ChantellePe/Gomoku_Deployed/README.md

-# Gomoku
+# Girly Gomoku
-A full stack app - Gomoku_React and Gomoku_Service:
+A full stack app by Chantelle Perreau

 ## To start the app

 #### At the root directory (you should see docker-compose.yml file) run: